Brendan Hughes: IRA activity

-Initial prison escape

 On 19 July 1973, Hughes was arrested on the Falls Road along with Gerry Adams (later President of Sinn Féin between 1983 and 2018) and Tom Cahill.
-They were interrogated for more than 12 hours at the Springfield Road Royal Ulster Constabulary (RUC) barracks and later at Castlereagh, before being transported to Long Kesh.
+They were interrogated for more than twelve hours at the Springfield Road Royal Ulster Constabulary (RUC) barracks and later at Castlereagh, before being transported to Long Kesh.

 On 8 December, Hughes escaped inside a rolled-up mattress in the back of a dustcart, and fled across the border to Dublin.
-After ten days he had returned to Belfast after assuming a new identity, becoming a travelling toy salesman named "Arthur McAllister".
+After ten days he returned to Belfast after assuming a new identity, becoming a travelling toy salesman named "Arthur McAllister".
 For five months, Hughes lived in Myrtlefield Park near Malone Road, and was believed to be the new O/C of the IRA in Belfast following the arrest of Ivor Bell in February.

 On 10 May 1974, Hughes was arrested following a tip-off, and the house was found to contain a submachine gun, four rifles, two pistols and several thousand rounds of ammunition.
 Hughes was subsequently sentenced to fifteen years in prison.
 Three years after his arrest, Hughes was involved in a fracas and received an additional five-year sentence for assaulting a prison officer.
 As he was convicted after 1 March 1976, Hughes was transferred from the compounds to the H-Blocks and lost his Special Category Status.
 He refused to wear a prison uniform and joined the blanket protest.
-Shortly after arriving in the H-Blocks, Hughes became the O/C of the IRA prisoners, and in March 1978 ordered the prisoners to begin the dirty protest.
+Shortly after arriving in the H-Blocks, Hughes became the OC of the IRA prisoners, and in March 1978 ordered the prisoners to begin the dirty protest.

 Whilst in prison, Hughes formed a friendship with Shankill Butchers and Ulster Volunteer Force (UVF) member Robert Bates, who later foiled a UVF plot to assassinate Hughes.

 Hunger strike

 Hughes was the Officer Commanding during the 1980 hunger strike.
 Against the wishes of the IRA Army Council, on 27 October 1980, Hughes along with six other republican prisoners, including Tom McFeely, John Nixon, Sean McKenna, Tommy McKearney and Raymond McCartney, refused food and started a hunger strike.

-During the second month of the hunger strike the British Government, led by Margaret Thatcher, sent an intermediary to inform Hughes of a possible compromise, despite previously having publicly rejected any compromise.
+During the second month of the hunger strike the British government, led by Margaret Thatcher, sent an intermediary to inform Hughes of a possible compromise, despite previously having publicly rejected any compromise.

 Hughes had promised one of the hunger strikers, Sean McKenna, that if McKenna slipped into a coma that Hughes would end the hunger strike and as McKenna was on the verge of death, Hughes found himself in a dilemma.
 Hughes assumed that the compromise was in good faith and ended the hunger strike after 53 days.
 However, when the document arrived at the prison there was disappointment at the final position of the British government.

 Bobby Sands had taken over as leader of the republican prisoners in the prison after Hughes began his strike.
 On 1 March 1981, Sands began the second hunger strike, which Hughes opposed.